huggingface/datasets/datasets/wongnai_reviews/README.md

 ### Dataset Summary

-Wongnai's review dataset contains restaurant reviews and ratings, almost all in Thai language.
+The Wongnai Review dataset contains restaurant reviews and ratings, almost entirely in Thai language.

 The reviews are in 5 classes ranging from 1 to 5 stars.